clydedevv/VinnieTheVig/gitbook/twitter-bot/overview.md

 3. **Proactive alerts**: Notify users of market movements
 4. **Thread summaries**: Aggregate multiple related queries
 5. **DM support**: Private analysis for premium users

+---

+> **Disclaimer:** This is not investment advice.
+Prediction markets are volatile and markets/odds change frequently.
+Examples are illustrative; links may resolve or become unavailable.